danascheider/skyrim_inventory_management/docs/api/resources/inventory-items.md

 If the client requests a new item be created on a regular inventory list, one of the following things will happen:

-* If there is not an item with the same (case-insensitive) `description` on the aggregate list, then an item with the same `description`, `quantity`, and `unit_weight` will be created on the aggregate list. `notes` values on aggregate lists are always `nil`.
+* If there is not an item with the same (case-insensitive) `description` on the aggregate list, then an item with the same `description`, `quantity`, and `unit_weight` will be created on the aggregate list. `notes` values on aggregate lists are always `null`.
 * If there is an item with the same (case-insensitive) `description` on the aggregate list, then that item will be updated:
   * The `description` will not be changed
   * The `quantity` will be increased by the quantity of the new item
-  * The `unit_weight` will be changed to the new item's `unit_weight` unless that value is `nil`
+  * The `unit_weight` will be changed to the new item's `unit_weight` unless that value is `null`
-  * The `notes` value on the aggregate list item will remain `nil`
+  * The `notes` value on the aggregate list item will remain `null`

-If the new item sets a `unit_weight` that is not `nil` and is different to the `unit_weight` of any existing matching items belonging to the same game, those items will also be updated to have the same unit weight as the new item.
+If the new item sets a `unit_weight` that is not `null` and is different to the `unit_weight` of any existing matching items belonging to the same game, those items will also be updated to have the same unit weight as the new item.

 ### Updating a List Item